 On the other hand, the mice that were exercised were found to have less inflammation and tumor formation following the weight loss.
 The researchers of this study highlighted that the rate of tumor production in the exercise group was similar to the control mice that were exposed to cancerous cells but were not obese.

-Researchers of this study stated in a recent press release, “Obesity induces long-term changes in [blood cell development] and the bone marrow microenvironment that persists even when weight and body composition improved.”
+The researchers stated in a press release, “Obesity induces long-term changes in [blood cell development] and the bone marrow microenvironment that persists even when weight and body composition improved.”

 The findings suggest that individuals who are at an increased risk of developing colorectal cancer, such as those with obesity, should consider exercise training with dietary interventions to decrease their risk.